 Watching how you ride from an observer’s perspective will let you know what kind of mistakes or flaws do you have.
 The video material will give you a picture of what your riding skills are.

 The benefit is that you can make an instant review of your riding and make adjustments.
 Especially during a session if you were filmed on a smartphone or any other camera that has a preview option.

-Also over time you can compare your riding to how it was before.
-You can analyse yourself and actually see the improvements/downfalls.
+Also over time, you can compare your riding to how it was before.
+You can analyze yourself and actually see the improvements/downfalls.

 Try different setups

 Depending on what kind of parts you have is going to affect your riding style.
 Each part has its own characteristics with small features, details, and nuances.
-By selecting the right ones for yourself can greatly improve your riding.
+Selecting the right ones for yourself can greatly improve your riding.

 It’s going to be quite expensive to buy multiple different parts just to try and test something out.
 So it’s a good idea to ask your friends or peers what kind of setup they have and take it for a spin.
 This might give you an idea of how different setups feel and ride.
 And possibly make a decision to change your setup.